Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Fourier-Stieltjes algebras and decomposable multipliers on

 \begin{example} \normalfont Every locally compact group $G$ can be viewed as a locally compact groupoid, with $G^{(0)} = \{e\}$, multiplication given by the group operation, and inversion by the usual group inverse.
-We obtain a measured groupoid with a left Haar measure and the Dirac measure as a quasi-invariant measure on $G^{(0)}$.
-A groupoid $G$ is a group if and only if its unit space $G^{(0)}$ is a singleton. \end{example}
+We obtain a measured groupoid with a left Haar measure and the Dirac measure as a quasi-invariant measure on $G^{(0)}$. \end{example}

 \begin{example} \normalfont Let $X$ be a locally compact space.
 Set $G \ov{\mathrm{def}}{=} X \times X$ and $G^{(2)}\ov{\mathrm{def}}{=} \{((x,y),(y,z)) : x,y,z \in X\}$.
 Moreover, for any $x,y,z \in X$ we define $(x,y)(y,z) \ov{\mathrm{def}}{=} (x,z)$ and $(x,y)^{-1} \ov{\mathrm{def}}{=} (y,x)$.
 We obtain the pair groupoid (or Brandt groupoid).
-We have $G^{0}=\{(x,x) : x \in X\}$ which can be identified with $X$.
+We have $G^{0}=\{(x,x) : x \in X\}$, which can be identified with $X$.
 Moreover, for any $x,y \in X$ we have $r(x,y)=x$ and $d(x,y)= y$.
 For any unit $u \in X$, we have $G_u=X \times \{u\}$ and $G^u=\{u\} \times X$.